-Elizabeth Watts was born in Norwich, UK, where she sang in the cathedral choir.
+Born in Norwich, UK, Elizabeth Watts sang in the cathedral choir of the City.
 She studied archaeology before returning to music at the Royal College of Music (RCM) in London.

 Elizabeth was made an honorary Doctor of Music by Sheffield University in 2013 and a Fellow of the Royal College of Music in 2017.